 NEW RELEASE!
 This limited wine is available exclusively to Club Members.
 Please ensure you are logged into your online account to place an order.

 Our 2019 Mourvèdre displays vibrant layers of cherry, black licorice and an essence of white pepper dominating the aromatics.
-The palate has a silk like texture creating a voluptuous mouthfeel.
-Secondary flavors of toasted cedar, blackberry cobbler and a touch of eucalyptus that finishes off with a black peppercorn impact leaving the palate with velvety tannins and balanced acidity, a perfect wine for food pairing.
+The palate has a silk-like texture creating a voluptuous mouthfeel.
+Secondary flavors of toasted cedar, blackberry cobbler, black peppercorn with a touch of eucalyptus exit the palate with velvety tannins and balanced acidity, a perfect wine for food pairing.

 100% Estate Grown